§436.1. Administration of medication; definition; conditions; restrictions; exceptions

 (1) The city or parish school board has promulgated guidelines based upon a policy set by the State Board of Elementary and Secondary Education and the Louisiana State Board of Nursing which specifically establishes the procedure to be followed for the administration of medication at each school and which at a minimum provides that:

-(a) No medication shall be administered to any student without an order from a licensed physician or dentist who is licensed to practice medicine or dentistry in the state of Louisiana or an adjacent state or any other authorized prescriber authorized in the state of Louisiana to prescribe medications or devices and a letter of request and authorization from the student's parent or guardian.
+(a) No medication shall be administered to any student without an order from a licensed physician or dentist who is licensed to practice medicine or dentistry in the state of Louisiana or any other state of the United States or any other authorized prescriber authorized in the state of Louisiana or any other state of the United States to prescribe medications or devices and a letter of request and authorization from the student's parent or guardian.

 (b) No medication shall be administered to any student unless it is provided to the school in a container that meets acceptable pharmaceutical standards.